kubernetes/enhancements/keps/sig-instrumentation/draft-20190404-kubernetes-control-plane-metrics-stability.md

 ### Metric Enrollment Phase

-Currently, metric enrollment involves calls to a prometheus function which enrolls the metric in a global registry, like so:
+Currently, metric enrollment involves calls to a Prometheus function which enrolls the metric in a global registry, like so:
 ```go
 prometheus.MustRegister(someCounterVecMetric)
 ```

-Wrapping a prometheus registry with a kubernetes specific one, would allow us to take our custom metrics from our instantiation phase and execute custom logic based on our custom metadata.
+Wrapping a prometheus registry with a Kubernetes specific one, would allow us to take our custom metrics from our instantiation phase and execute custom logic based on our custom metadata.
 Our custom registry would hold a reference to a prometheus registry and defer metric enrollment unless preconditions were met:

 ```go
 import version "k8s.io/apimachinery/pkg/version"